Do Weighted and Heated Blankets Help Mental Health?

 Weighted blankets work by using “pressure therapy”.
 This therapy adds a calm-inducing amount of pressure to the entire body, which gives the feeling of being hugged.
 Pressure calms you by activating the parasympathetic nervous system, which lowers your heart rate.
 A lower heart rate gives a feeling of calmness.

 Those with ADHD could also benefit from using a heavy blanket when sleeping.
 Although there are few studies that look into the use of these blankets for ADHD, there has been research into the use of weighted vests.
 The use of these vests was shown to improve attention and reduce hyperactive movements.
-Therefore, it’s possible that the use of a weighted blanket would have a similar effect.

 A heated blanket is exactly what it sounds like – a blanket that gives off heat.
 There are a few different ways a blanket can do this, but what most commonly comes to mind is an electric blanket.